 You don’t need to see where you move Flaming Sphere.
 Here’s Sage Advice confirmation that you can use your bonus action to move Flaming Sphere to a space you can’t see.

-How Do I Use Flaming Sphere in 5e?
+How to Use Flaming Sphere in 5e

 Here are a few ways to use Flaming Sphere in DnD 5e: